Vulnerable Narcissism: What Is It And How Can It Impact A Relationship?

 One of the biggest problems with dating vulnerable narcissists is that they aren't very good at empathizing with others.
 They have a hard time relating to you and understanding where you're coming from.
 This can lead to significant communication issues, and you might not be able to find common ground.
 Also, vulnerable narcissists are very self-centered.
 They're often more focused on whatever they're doing than you.

 If you're going to date a vulnerable narcissist, you will have to accept that things won't be easy.
 They can be emotionally withdrawn at times, and their emotional fragility can become frustrating.
 Communicating with your partner in normal ways might not be simple, and you might find that you're constantly at odds if you don't learn how to cater to their ego.
-For many people, dating a vulnerable narcissist is going to be a bad idea.
+People with narcissistic tendencies may be aggressive in indirect ways, and may be engage in passive aggressive behavior to try to provoke their partner.

 Dating any narcissist is going to be difficult.
 You're going to have to put in a lot of effort, and you might not always feel like you're getting the same effort back from your partner.
 Even so, these vulnerable narcissists can change over time.
 They can work on becoming more empathetic, and a relationship can be successful.
 It's just important to be realistic and understand that it isn't going to be easy.